 Your landlord is legally required to ensure your right to quiet enjoyment, as such is implied in any residential rental agreement.
 This means your landlord must ensure that the other tenants are not violating such rights.
 You can remind your landlord about this duty.
 Otherwise, you can sue.
 You can...Read more »

 Negotiate first, then fight, if the valuations are too low.
 Consult one or more experienced real estate lawyers with experience litigating eminent domain cases.
 They can advise about what to expect.
 Then you'll be better able to decide how to proceed.
-The contemnor rarely offers a real value on the...Read more »
+The contemnor rarely offers a real value...Read more »

 You can file a response to your neighbors objections with the city or county where the objections are filed.
 The governmental administrator in charge of your case will review the matter and make a decision.
 You will be then given the opportunity to appeal or even file a complaint, if applicable....Read more »